OverStruck/Juan-s-OTP-Encryption-Suite/README.md

 # Juan's-OTP-Encryption-Suite
 Encryption software suite using Blum Blum Shub (BBS) pseudo-random number generator

-This is software is an encryption program which can be use to encrypt any kind of file.
+This software is an encryption program which can be use to encrypt any kind of file.
 It uses a custom implementation of Blum Blum Shub (B.B.S.) pseudo-random number generator.
 BBS was proposed in 1986 by Lenore Blum, Manuel Blum and Michael Shub in a paper called *A Simple Unpredictable Pseudo-Random Number Generator*

 BBS is a cryptographically secure pseudo-random number generator